Jon Melander: Professional career

-Post-retirement
+Personal life

 Since retiring from football, Melander has worked as a financial consultant in the Twin Cities, specializing in asset management and retirement consulting for high-net-worth clients.
 In 2004, he was the President of the Minnetonka Rotary Club and is a past Rotary Assistant District Governor.

 In addition to his career in finance, Jon volunteers his time coaching youth sports.
 He is also active in many church and community causes, and he remains an active Golden Gophers athletic booster.